asishadhikari/singleServerSimulation/readme.md

   - avg_service_time: We assume that a service usually takes about a fixed time. i.e. Approximation how long service takes => **input.txt line 2**
   - time_arrival[Q_LIMIT+1]: The arrival time array of all customers in the queue at any instant
   - total_delays: Used to calculate average delay in report().
 Holds cumilitive delay for all customers.

+##Definitions of functions:
+- int main():
+  - Algorithm is as follows:
+    - 1. initialize() the simulation (all global variables)
+    - 2.
+    - 3.